-Other causes, adds veterinarian Dr. Seth Vredenburg, DVM, include “separation anxiety, noise phobias, and sometimes even items of clothing like a hat.
-There are so many things that our dogs may see as strange or unusual that can cause some level of anxiety.
+Other causes include “separation anxiety, noise phobias, and sometimes even items of clothing, like a hat,” adds veterinarian Dr. Seth Vredenburg.
+“There are so many things that our dogs may see as strange or unusual that can cause some level of anxiety.
 How we react to these things may influence our dog’s reaction.”

 Training before medicating

-Dr. Sara Ochoa, DVM, a veterinarian at Whitehouse Veterinary Hospital, recommends making behavioral changes before resorting to medication. “[For separation anxiety] start by training your dog to learn to stay home alone.
+Dr. Sara Ochoa, a veterinarian at Whitehouse Veterinary Hospital, recommends making behavioral changes before resorting to medication. “[For separation anxiety] start by training your dog to learn to stay home alone.
 This usually starts with leaving for a few minutes at a time, then coming right back inside,” she says.
 Going forward, don’t make a big deal when you leave the house and slowly increase your time away as your dog gets more comfortable.
 And if you come home and they haven’t been destructive, reward them with praise and a treat.

 For situational anxiety, removing your dog from what’s triggering them may seem like an obvious solution.
 But if the phobia is unavoidable, like fireworks, a Thundershirt, CBD treats, and calming pheromones like Adaptil can alleviate some anxiety.
-“Long term, what will mostly help calm a dog down during anxious events is working diligently to desensitize them to this fear through training techniques,” says Dr. Iovino.
+“Long term, what will mostly help calm a dog down during anxious events is working diligently to desensitize them to this fear through training techniques,” Dr. Iovino says.
 “This process can take weeks to months before you see less anxiety.”

-When medication can help
+When anxiety meds can help dogs

 Which drug is right for your pet depends on the situation and their symptoms.
-Your vet will likely consider Prozac, Xanax, Amitriptyline, Buspirone, Clomicalm, Sileo, Valium, Ativan, Paxil, and Zoloft.
-If a few of these sound familiar, it’s because some human anti-anxiety medication has been FDA-approved for use in dogs — but don’t give your dog your pills because they can have awful side effects including increased anxieties and irregular heart rate when not prescribed and dosed by a licensed veterinarian.
+Your vet will likely consider dog anxiety medications such as Prozac, Xanax, Amitriptyline, Buspirone, Clomicalm, Sileo, Valium, Ativan, Paxil, and Zoloft.
+If a few of these sound familiar, it’s because some human anti-anxiety medication has been FDA-approved for use in dogs — but don’t give your dog your pills, because they can have awful side effects including increased anxieties and irregular heart rate when not prescribed and dosed by a licensed veterinarian.
 Dr. Ochoa typically turns to Prozac for separation anxiety and aggression.
 If your pet has more intermittent anxiety (again: fireworks), she’ll opt for calming Trazadone.
 “Some dogs also need a calming medication when they go to the vet’s office or groomer,” she adds.

 Depression in dogs is less common, and thus less often treated medically.
 But big changes in the household — from the addition of a new pet to the loss of another pet — can cause a dog to become despondent.
 Unlike us, pets usually bounce back quickly from depressive episodes, and rewarding happy behavior like playfulness and a wagging tail will hasten the healing process.
 If their mood doesn’t lighten, a vet may prescribe medication as a temporary measure to take the edge off.

 Prozac may not be a DEA-controlled substance and is generally well-tolerated by humans and animals alike, but all medication requires monitoring.
 “I like to check bloodwork at least once a year when dogs are on it,” says Dr. Rossman.
 It isn’t a quick fix either.
-Some dogs will need medication for the rest of their lives, while others can be weaned off it if they respond to training.
+Some dogs will need anxiety medication for the rest of their lives, while others can be weaned off it if they respond to training.
 Ultimately, it depends on the individual dog and the severity of their behavior.
 Adds Dr. Rossman, “sometimes it takes a couple of weeks to hit a steady-state level, so dogs are normally [medicated] for at least a few months to get a feeling for how it’s working.
 It’s a long-term commitment.”